India to Introduce Biometric E-Passports by May 2025 — The Era of Trouble-Free Travel

 Q: Is the private data on the chip safe?

 A: Highly secure.
 The microchip employs state-of-the-art encryption and digital certificates to safeguard the information it stores from unauthorised reading or hacking.
-And the chip reads only into approved immigration systems.
+The chip only reads into approved immigration systems.

-India’s introduction of biometric e-passports is just a technology upgrade—one step further along the path of more intelligent, secure, and consumer-aware global travel.
-As the country borders of the world become digital, the move keeps Indians out of the prehistory of things in the face of global movement.
+India’s introduction of biometric e-passports represents a technological upgrade—one step further along the path of more intelligent, secure, and consumer-aware global travel.
+As the world’s country borders become digital, the move keeps Indians out of the prehistory of things in the face of international movement.

 Whether you are a seasoned veteran of travel or a brand-new passport holder, this new step is something to celebrate.
 From quieter queues to added security, e-passports will make your journey from the moment you land at the airport.
 So when you get passport renewal done in 2025, watch your step—you could be among the first to own India’s passport of the future.